-- When a hormone receptor protein is to be purified by affinity chromatography, the hormone itself is an ideal candidate for the ligand. - For antibody isolation, an antigen or hapten may be used as ligand. - If an enzyme is to be purified, a substrate analog, inhibitor, cofactor or effector may be used as the immobilized ligand.
+- When a hormone receptor protein is to be purified by affinity chromatography, the hormone itself is an ideal candidate for the ligand.
+For antibody isolation, an antigen or hapten may be used as ligand. - For antibody isolation, an antigen of napten may be used as figand. - If an enzyme is to be purified, a substrate analog, inhibitor, cofactor or effector may be used as the immobilized ligand.